oongjoon/oongjoon.github.io/_posts/DeepLearning/Pytorch/2024-01-24-Data-loading.md

 >prefetch_factor (int, optional, keyword-only arg) Number of batches loaded in advance by each worker.
 2 means there will be a total of 2 * num_workers batches prefetched across all workers. (default value depends on the set value for num_workers.
 If value of num_workers=0 default is None.
 Otherwise, if value of num_workers > 0 default is 2).

 All workers preload data as much as prefetch * batch_size.
 Therefore, communication between disk and host is reduced, greatly reducing overhead.
 However, this must also be set carefully considering the specifications of the CPU.

+### In my opinion
+I think this is a difficult option to actually use.
+It may vary depending on how long the GPU will be waiting for data.
+However, if hardware resources are sufficient, I think it is more economical to lower the cost by optimizing the hardware specifications from the beginning.
 ## non_blocking
 The definition from pytorch docs of non block is as follows: